td-org-uit-no/git-cheatsheet/docs/README.md

 </style>

 ## Introduction
-This is a small cheatsheet containing the basics needed on a day-to-day basis with git.
+This is a small cheatsheet containing the basics needed on a day-to-day basis with git.<br>
+Please keep in mind that this is a work in progress!

 ### Basic knowledge